High Dimensional Gaussian Graphical Regression Models with Covariates: Estimation with Unknown TEXT : a Two-Step Procedure

 \section{Estimation with Unknown \texorpdfstring{$\bGamma$}{TEXT}: a Two-Step Procedure}

-We now present a two-step estimation procedure when $\bGamma$ is unknown, followed by its theoretical properties.
-Assuming a sparse $\bGamma$ \citep{cai2012covariate,yin2013adjusting,chen2016asymptotically}, Step 1 estimates $\bGamma$ using a $\ell_1$-penalized regression; in Step 2, {we approximate each $\z^{(i)}$ with $\hat\z^{(i)}=\x^{(i)}-\hat\bGamma\u^{(i)}$ where $\hat\bGamma$ is estimated from the first step, and estimate $\bbeta_j$ based on $\{\hat \z^{(i)}\}_{i\in[n]}$ by using the procedure described in Section \ref{sec:estimation}.} The two-step procedure is computationally feasible, particularly when both $p$ and $q$ are large, and has been considered in covariate-adjusted Gaussian graphical model estimation \citep{cai2012covariate,yin2013adjusting,chen2016asymptotically}.
+We present a two-step estimation procedure when $\bGamma$ is unknown, followed by its theoretical properties.
+Assuming a sparse $\bGamma$, Step 1 estimates $\bGamma$ using an $\ell_1$-penalized regression; in Step 2, {we approximate each $\z^{(i)}$ with $\hat\z^{(i)}=\x^{(i)}-\hat\bGamma\u^{(i)}$, where $\hat\bGamma$ is estimated from the first step, and estimate $\bbeta_j$ based on $\hat \z^{(1)},\ldots,\hat \z^{(n)}$ by using the procedure described in Section \ref{sec:estimation}.} The two-step procedure is computationally feasible, particularly when both $p$ and $q$ are large, and has been considered for covariate-adjusted Gaussian graphical models \citep{cai2012covariate,yin2013adjusting,chen2016asymptotically}.